takarocks/pyImpExGenerator/README.md

 # Version
 * 0.1
-  * Product medias impex including imagemagick conversion
+  * Product medias impex generation including media conversion by ImageMagick

 # How to use
 ## Product Media ImpEx generation